sakuli/Docs/content/enterprise_features/s2i.md

  More information concerning shared memory on OpenShift can be found in the [OKD Documentation](https://docs.okd.io/latest/dev_guide/shared_memory.html).

+## Creating S2I builds with remote desktop protocol (RDP) support
+In case RDP support is required, please use `sakuli-s2i-remote-connection` as builder image.
+More information about RDP support in containers can be found in [remote-connection-container]({{< relref "./container.md/#remote-connection-container" >}}).

 ## Troubleshooting

 ### pulling image error : ...